 Attendees also agree to respect the views of all of those present and maintain a constructive approach to the views expressed by others.

-Everyone should feel free and safe to express their views and be listened to respectfully.
+Everyone should feel free and safe to express their views and be listened to respectfully

 Active participation of all members is encouraged through our Parent Patronage Panel

-Attendance is free and open to all
+Membership is free and open to anyone, anywhere